CLI Commands Reference

 Validate workflow structure

-agentmap validate-csv --csv customer_workflow.csv
+agentmap validate --csv customer_workflow.csv

 # Expected output:

-# â CSV validation successful
+# â Workflow validation successful

 # â Found 5 nodes in workflow